knoxite/website/content/docs/storage-backends/content.md

 ##### Usage

-You'll need to provide an OAuth2 access-token in the repository-URL in order to work with the Dropbox storage backend:
+You'll need to provide an OAuth2 access-token in the repository-URL in order for the Dropbox storage backend to work:

 ```bash
 knoxite repo init -r dropbox://[access_token]@/[path]